 Today, Prophet Muhammad’s grave is visited annually by over 40 million Muslims, males and females.
 Do you know any other person in the history of mankind who is that loved, and that missed!
-Some western writers developed the term “Muhammadenism,” and they called Muslims “Muhammadins.”
+Some western writers developed the term “Muhammadenism,” and they called Muslims “Muhammadans.”
 This is a totally foreign unrecognized word for the majority of Muslims, that’s because they do not worship Muhammad, or think of him as divine.
 Visiting someone’s grave never means that you worship him, it simply means that you love him and miss him so much.
-Don’t you visit you mother’s or father’s grave?
+Don’t you visit your mother’s or father’s grave?
 Don’t you visit the graves of your beloved ones?
-It’s exactly the same for all Muslims, they visit the grave of a person they have come to know, believe in, and are enamored of.
+It’s exactly the same for all Muslims, they visit the grave of a person they have come to know, believe in, and are enamoured of.
 They visit the grave of their model and hero.

-Prophet Muhammad P.B.U.H. didn’t conquer lands, or communities as propagated in the western media, he conquered hearts.
+Prophet Muhammad P.B.U.H. didn’t conquer lands or communities as propagated in the western media, he conquered hearts.
 I have seen men and women, old and young, crying in tears on reading parts of his teachings, and how he lived.
-If I’m ever asked to describe him in a few words, I would say that, “He was a magnificent conqueror of hearts.”
+If I’m ever asked to describe him in a few words, I would say that “He was a magnificent conqueror of hearts.”